reactsydney/talks/README.md

 Our first ever React Sydney Meetup!

-We're looking for 2 talks, preferrably between 30-60 minutes in length, but shorter ones are good too if the topic is popular.
+We're looking for 2 talks, preferably between 30-60 minutes in length, but shorter ones are good too if the topic is popular.

 ### Theme